gbalslevn/Hotstone/testList.md

 - **OK** When Beef Burger is played Add +2 attack to random opponent minion;

-SemiStone Test
+SemiStoneFixed Test
-- Pedderson Can get thaiChef as hero type (Test stub).
+- **OK** Pedderson Can get thaiChef as hero type (Test stub).
-- if Pedderson have thaiChef, his power is accordingly(Test stub).
+- **OK** if Pedderson have thaiChef, his power is accordingly(Test stub).

-Fjern Cast i executeAttack?
-også i setCardsOnFieldActive
-Skal
+Observer Test
+- When card is played the observer should store it
+- When turn changes the observer should store it
+- When card is attacking the observer should store it
+- When a player wins the observer should store it

+Backlog
+- Semistone er ikke testet ordentligt.
+Den virker ikke med gameObserver

 Jeff